filetrust/glasswall-engineering-site/docs/products/cloud-sdk/sample-files.md

 ​
 ## Meta Data in a Word document
 ​
-Once the word document is opened, it looks like a plain word document.
-The file contains meta data, which can be exploited to send malware.
-You are able to view the meta data stored in the word document by going to the properties of the file (under file>>info) and more detail.
-Once the file has been run through glasswall rebuild, the meta data will no longer be viewable.
+Opening the file, it looks like a benign Word document.
+The file contains metadata, which can be exploited to send malware.
+You are able to view the metadata stored in the Word document by going to the Properties section in the File menu.
+Running the file through Rebuild API removes the metadata.

 [Download MS Word 2003 and later file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/Contains+Meta+data_Meta+Data_MS+Word+2003+and+later.docx)
 [Download MS word 1997 to 2003 file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/Contains+Meta+data_Meta+Data_MS+Word+97+2003v2.doc)
 ​
 ​
-## Hyperlinks in a powerpoint
+## Hyperlinks in a PowerPoint
 ​
-The powerpoints when opened contain a hyperlink, that when followed will take you to google.
-After it has been passed through glasswall rebuild, the hyperlinks will have been deactivated and you will no longer be able to follow them.
+The PowerPoint contains a hyperlink that, when followed, will take you to Google.
+Rebuild API deactivates the hyperlinks.
+In this case, the URL linked to a benign site, but links to malicious sites would also be neutralised.

 [Download MS Powerpoint 2003 and later file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/External+Hyperlink+to+google_Hyperlink_MS+Powerpoint+2003+and+later.pptx)
 [Download MS Powerpoint 1997 to 2003 file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/External+Hyperlink+to+google_Hyperlink_MS+Powerpoint+97+2003.ppt)